CarolDDG/6mA-SniperPro/README.md

 After our paper publish, you can directly install 6mA-SniperPro via pip/conda, please wait for a while, it's coming soon.

 ## 1. Identification
-First, you should prepare SMRT-seq data from PacBio Sequel II platform, then use the main.py in <u>Identification</u>:
+First, you should prepare SMRT-seq data from PacBio Sequel II platform, then use the main.py in **Identification**:
 >usage: main.py
 >>alignment_set --control CONTROL  --reference REFERENCE --outputFile OUTFILE [options]
 >